You are here

 The Environmental Affairs (EA) Unit facilitates compliance with federal and state environmental regulations.
 EA manages environmental risk by developing policies, procedures, training, and consulting programs for the University community.
 EA supports faculty, staff and students in labs, offices, and maintenance shops.
 EA manages the university’s compliance programs in the following environmental regulatory arenas: regulated waste management, air quality (Title V) permits, fuel and oil storage tank management, water quality permits, environmental assessments, and real estate initiatives.

-Do you have comments or suggestions for ESSR's Office of Research Safety?
+Do you have comments or suggestions for ESSR's Office of Environmental Affairs?
 Tell us more here.

 Waste & Waste Pickups

 University of Maryland faculty, staff and students who have hazardous waste management responsibilities on campus must take Hazardous Waste Generator Training annually.
 Generators of Radioactive Waste must take the Radioactive Waste Generator Training annually.
 Generators of Biohazard Waste must take the Biohazard Waste Disposal Training.
 Regulated Waste Pickup and Removal Requests are available online (use for Hazardous, Chemical, Biological, Pathological, Medical and Low-level Radioactive Waste).

 The Emergency Response Guide includes information on how to deal with emergencies and spills.
 Each lab should have a chemical response spill kit.
 You may order a chemical response spill kit or replacement items for the spill kit from Chemistry Stores.